oracle-livelabs/oci/terraform-infrastructure/bastion-webserver/bastion-webserver.md

-# Setting up Highly Available and Secure Infrastructure with Terraform on OCI
+# Set up Highly Available and Secure Infrastructure with Terraform on OCI

 ## Introduction

-This lab walks you through how to set up Terraform to define a comoute instance in OCI.
+This lab walks you through how to set up Terraform to define a compute instance in OCI.

 Estimated Time: 60 minutes